Kwon Sang-woo

-Kwon Sang-woo (in Korean: 권상우, Kweon Sang-u; born August 5, 1976) is a South Korean actor.
-He rose to stardom in 2003 with the romantic comedy film My Tutor Friend and the melodrama series Stairway to Heaven.
+Kwon Sang-woo (Korean: 권상우; born August 5, 1976) is a South Korean actor, famous for the melodrama series Stairway to Heaven.
+His other notable credits include the films Once Upon a Time in High School (2004), 71: Into the Fire (2010), The Accidental Detective (2015) and its 2018 sequel, The Divine Move 2: The Wrathful (2019), and Hitman: Agent Jun (2020), as well as the television series Big Thing (2010), Medical Top Team (2013), and Queen of Mystery (2017).

+He has garnered numerous accolades, including multiple SBS Drama Awards and nominations for the Baeksang Arts Awards.
+Kwon Sang-woo starred in the Chinese drama Poong Hwa Sul Wul.

 Career

+2001–2005: Early career and breakthrough

 Kwon Sang-woo, the most visible example of the so-called mom-zzang (slang for "great body") movement, started his career as a fashion model in the late 1990s.
 His first acting experience was in the TV drama Delicious Proposal, and for the first few years of his entertainment career, he received only minor roles on television, before making his big-screen debut in the martial arts film Volcano High (2001).
 The following year, he played his first lead role in the comedy Make It Big (2002) together with real-life best friend Song Seung-heon.

 Kwon's breakthrough came in 2003 with the phenomenally successful romantic comedy My Tutor Friend, as a troublesome high school boy who is tutored by a college student of the same age (played by actress Kim Ha-neul).
 This was followed by appearances in My Good Partner, the world's first movie made for mobile phones, and the music video collection Project X.

 His next film released in early 2004 was also a hit.
 Once Upon a Time in High School portrayed the authoritarian society of the 1970s through a notoriously violent high school.
 Simultaneously, Kwon's TV tearjerker Stairway to Heaven was winning high ratings over 40%.
 The drama eventually screened throughout Asia and helped to turn him into a regional star.

 However, Kwon's follow-up film Love, So Divine, about a priest in training who falls in love, earned poor reviews and did not get much attention from audiences.

+2006–2009: Career fluctuations

 For 2006, Kwon starred in the big-budget action noir Running Wild, about a detective, a prosecutor, and a criminal who are all equally vicious.
 Running Wild received satisfactory reviews, but disappointing returns, and Kwon's next film Almost Love, a romantic comedy reteaming him with Kim Ha-neul, likewise failed to replicate the success of their previous film.

-Thus began Kwon's career slump, as the films Fate and More Than Blue flopped in the box office, and his small-screen projects Sad Love Story, Bad Love, and Cinderella Man received low ratings.
+Thus began Kwon's career slump, as the films Fate and More Than Blue flopped in the box office, and his small-screen projects Sad Love Story, Cruel Love, and Cinderella Man received low ratings.